PacktPublishing/Mastering-Docker-Enterprise/chapter10/atsea-kube/README.md

-# Converting the Atsea appliation to Kubernetes
+# Converting the Atsea application to Kubernetes

 ## Checklist